 Introducing filtered daylight to perimeter offices and laboratories on both levels, as well as onto the experimental floor, maximises amenity for users, and transforms this high-tech project into a humane space.

-Appropriately, the design considers a highly complex range of design and performance factors and avoids any hint of fortress mentality in its expression of unified signature and form.
+Appropriately, the design considers a highly complex range of design and performance factors and avoids any hint of a fortress mentality in its expression of unified signature and form.

 “The establishment of a national synchrotron development in Melbourne is the most exciting and significant science infrastructure investment in Australia for decades.”